-No matter whatever connection you refer to, but at some point there comes a time when you feel like you’re taken for granted by your friends, partner, family member, or colleagues.
+No matter whatever connection you refer to, at some point there comes a time when you feel like you’re taken for granted by your friends, partner, family member, or colleagues.

-Instead of regretting that someone has no value for you, first, you should know that it’s ultimately you who has given them the chance to do so.
+First, you should know that it’s ultimately you who has given them the chance to do so.

 Indeed, when you make yourself too available or only you’re the one ‘that giver’ in the relationship, sooner or later you will regret being too nice and kind to someone.

 Want to know, how to stop being taken for granted in any relationship?